2020F-usfca-btec-640/2020F-usfca-btec-640.github.io/_posts/2020-11-08-convert-wide-dataset-to-long.md

 ## Steps Taken:

 1. First, download the necessary packages in your R Studio.
-This consists of readr.
+This consists of readr and tidyverse.
 `install.packages("readr")`
 `install.packages("tidyverse")`
 Load the package with: